Manipulation of individual judgments in the quantitative pairwise comparisons method

 After finishing the algorithm, we may expect that $\boldsymbol{C}^{\left(m\right)}$ contains $m\leq n-1$ altered elements compared to $\boldsymbol{C}^{\left(0\right)}$.
 It may turn out that $m<n$.
 In order to determine the moment when the algorithm should be stopped after each step of the calculations, it is necessary to check the condition $r_{C'}(a_{q})<r_{C'}(a_{p})$.
 If it is true, we finish the algorithm.

 Let us present the above procedure in the form of a structural pseudo-code (Code listing \ref{lis:Simple-algorithm,-FindM}).

 The heart of the algorithm is the transformation \eqref{eq:Matrix C elements dependence}.
 Indeed, we can find it in the code of $\textsl{ComputeChanges}\left(\right)$ (Listing: \ref{lis:Simple-algorithm,-ComputeChanges}, lines: \ref{CompChangesSimple:cres-pj-update} - \ref{CompChangesSimple:cres-jp-update}).
 In the context of the definition of inconsistency \eqref{eq:entries_in_C}, the use of transformation \eqref{eq:Matrix C elements dependence} seems to be quite natural.
 Thus, for the purposes of this paper, we will refer to the approach presented in this section as the row algorithm.
 The maximal number of main loop (Listing: \ref{lis:Simple-algorithm,-ComputeChanges}, lines: \ref{CompChangesSimple:for-begin} - \ref{CompChangesSimple:for-end}) iterations is limited by the size of the input matrix $C$, so it is less or equal to $n-2$, and is strictly correlated with the number of modified elements ($n-1$).
 Taking into consideration the above observations, we could conclude that the\emph{ row algorithm} is useful especially when the input matrix is large, or the computational resources are limited.
-It is worth noting that this algorithm is also resistant to the inconsistency of the input matrix, because the\emph{ ComputeChanges() }method (Listing: \ref{lis:Simple-algorithm,-ComputeChanges}) does not need a $\textit{CI}(C)$ value in any of its steps.
+It is worth noting that this algorithm is also resistant to the inconsistency of the input matrix, because the\emph{ ComputeChanges() }method (Listing: \ref{lis:Simple-algorithm,-ComputeChanges}) does not need an $\textit{I}(C)$ value\footnote{$I(C)$ denotes the value of the inconsistency index for $C$ determined using $\textit{CI},\,\textit{GCI}$ or $\textit{ISLD}$. } in any of its steps.